-28. Randomly select 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in procedure #19.
+28. Randomly select 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in Payroll and Personnel procedure #17.
 Observe evidence that the selected terminated employees have been removed or disabled from the network.

 Procedure Results - We performed the procedure noted above and noted no exceptions.
+We discussed the results with management.